-- 2. Prepare the rear external fan. - 3.
-Pass the cable on the rear external fan through the open slot.
+- 2. Prepare the rear external fan. - Pass the cable of the rear external fan through the open slot.
+Ensure the cabling is organized so that the cables are directed around the 2-port Ethernet expansion card.

 Connect the cables on the rear external fan to the REAR_FAN1 and REAR_FAN2 connectors on the motherboard.